-During an excisional gum biopsy, your doctor may remove the entire growth—depending on the size and location of the lesion, or sore.
+During an excisional gum biopsy, your doctor may remove an entire growth or lesion.

-This type of biopsy is normally used to take out a small lesion that is in an easily reachable area of your mouth.
-Your doctor will remove the lesion, along with some of the nearby healthy tissue.
-This provides a sample for diagnosis, and helps prevent the lesion from spreading or growing.
+This type of biopsy is normally used to take out a small lesion that’s easy to reach.
+Your doctor will remove the growth along with some of the nearby healthy tissue.

 Percutaneous biopsies are procedures where a doctor inserts a biopsy needle through your skin.
 There are two different types: fine needle biopsy and core needle biopsy.

-A brush biopsy is a noninvasive procedure used to gather tissue by forcefully rubbing a brush against the abnormal area of your gum.
-It is used for an initial evaluation, or testing.
+A brush biopsy is a noninvasive procedure.
+Your doctor will gather tissue by forcefully rubbing a brush against the abnormal area of your gum.

 - a sore or lesion on your gum that lasts longer than two weeks